hobarthackerspace/hobarthackerspace.github.io/_pages/terms_of_use.md

     permit any other person to enter the space except in compliance with the rule regarding guests below.
 7. I understand that I may invite one guest into the space at a time.
-    Each guest may only attend two times before they will be required to become a member.
+    Each guest may only attend four times before they may be required to become a member.
 I will assume full responsibility for the behaviour and actions of any of my guests.
 8. I agree to take responsibility for the security of the space,